bdeore/chord-p2p-network/README.md

 starts single server on port 9090

-to run more servers nodes use: ./server [port]
+to run more servers nodes use: source ~/.bashrc && ./server [port]

 ### to restart server ( to rebuild ):